This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

-To avoid damage to heating element do NOT pour water into the oven cavity.
+To avoid damage to the heating element, do NOT pour water into the oven cavity.
 The most important thing to avoid is getting the gears of your bread machine wet.
 Just make sure that you never pour water or any liquids directly into the bottom of the machine when cleaning it.
-The bread pan can contain liquids like water and milk, but the bottom of the machine is NOT designed for liquids of any kind.
-These gears operate the kneading blade and getting them wet can seriously damage the operation of your bread machine.
+The bread pan can contain liquids like water and milk, but the machine’s bottom is NOT designed for liquids of any kind.
+These gears operate the kneading blade, and getting them wet can seriously damage the operation of your bread machine.

 Do NOT bend the heating element, which is located on the inside of the bread maker.

 Cleaning the top or sides of the machine

-If a loaf has risen too high and baked to the top or sides of the machine, remove the pan and leave your machine open and let the stuck on dough dry.
+If a loaf has risen too high and baked to the top or sides of the machine, remove the pan and leave your machine open and let the stuck-on dough dry.
 It will then come off quite easily.
-For any that don’t come off simply dampen a paper towel and stick in over the doughy area and allow the dough to soften and then wipe it away.
-Carefully wipe off the glass top with glass cleaner and non-abrasive moist cloth or use a wooden spoon or plastic spatula to remove baked-on lumps of bread dough Rinse or wipe dry with clean cloth.
+For any that don’t come off, dampen a paper towel, stick in over the doughy area and allow the dough to soften and then wipe it away.
+Carefully wipe off the glass top with glass cleaner and a non-abrasive moist cloth or use a wooden spoon or plastic spatula to remove baked-on lumps of bread dough.
+Rinse or wipe dry with a clean cloth.

 Be careful not to scratch the interior, or it may become a catching-point for ingredients in the future.
 You should also avoid using chemicals like bleach or other harsh chemicals.
 Soap and water is your best bet.

 A damp cloth can be used to clean the outside of the machine.

 Don’t worry if the colour of the bread pan changes over time.
-The colour change is a result of steam and other moisture and does not affect the machine’s performance.
+The colour change results from steam and other moisture and does not affect the machine’s performance.

 Cleaning the baking pan